OliverWBurke/fast-api-learning/README.md

 ## API Endpoints

-Have implemented 4 basic endpoints, three of them are get endpoints, and one is a post.
+Have implemented some basic endpoints

-### Root
+### GET Root
 There is a root endpoint, that just returns a hello world type response.

-### Health
+### GET Health
 There is a health endpoint.
 This is just here to allow checking that the API is up and running, and should always just return a status:OK message.

-### Unhealth
+### GET Unhealth
 This endpoint will always return a 502 status code.
 Just implemented this to try out raising HTTP exception codes.

-### Post Message
+### POST Message
-This is the only endpoint that is a post endpoint.
+This is a post endpoint.
 It just accepts a message as a path parameter, and returns the message sent in the response.

+### POST Number
+This is a post endpoint, that includes a type hint.
+The endpoint expects to receive an integer, and just returns the integer that was sent.
+It returns the number in a message, as well as the raw value.

+Because this has the type hint set up, it will return an error status if a non integer is provided.
+This doesn't need any code, it's dealt with by FastAPI.

 ## API Documentation